Psiphon-Inc/psiphon-automation/README.md

 TODO

-- Put TransportConnection into separate file.

-- LocalProxy NEEDS an UpdateSessionInfo function.
-The regexes are only available *after* a handshake, but the LocalProxy needs to be connected *before* the handshake can happen (for SSH).
-Needs to be threadsafe.

-- Make sure to set up LocalProxy and call systemProxySettings.Apply() before trying to do any requests through transport.
-(So, before trying to do any requests at all -- delay post-SSH-connect-handshake, upgrade stuff, etc.)

-- Figure out what connection name should be used for determining the

-- Do not ignore system proxy settings when connecting directly to server via HTTPS.
-  - Probably should use system settings always -- it makes sense whether we have a transport up or not (as long as we have the SystemProxySettings set up).
+- If we're not careful, we'll be introducing/amplying a pretty bad race condition.
+Primary example:
+      1. User clicks disconnect.
+      2. LocalProxy worker thread notices user-cancel flag.
+Breaks busy-wait;
+         calls DoStop.
+      3. LocalProxy::DoStop does final stats-and-status request to server.
+      4. ServerRequest::MakeRequest notices that the transport is still up, so routes the request through the transport.
+      5. ...and then then Transport worker thread notices the user-cancel flag and tears down the transport.
+While the stats-and-status request is in progress.

+- Current server iptables settings probably need to be modified to allow the handshake (etc.) to succeed through the transport.

+- Determine if WinHttpGetIEProxyConfigForCurrentUser is the correct/best way to deterine the correct local proxy settings (both when our LocalProxy is and isn't up).
+See HTTPSRequest::GetSystemDefaultHTTPSProxy().
+  - SystemProxySettings has some code to determine local proxy info, but then we need to figure out which connection name to use.
+And maybe using a WinHTTP function in HTTPSRequest makes mroe sense.

 - Upgrade known ServerEntries that lack SSH creds to new form as they are retrieved (in the handshake).

 - Make sure old bug is fixed: All instances of HTTPSRequest should fail over.
   (In previous code, ConnectionThread does port failover but UpgradeThread doesn't.)